billthefarmer/currency/README.md

 removed from the selection by touching them.
 Another long touch on another currency will clear the list and select the new currency.
 The icons in the toolbar will change to:
 * **Clear** the selection.
 * **Remove** the selected currencies.
 * **Chart** Display a chart of selected currencies.
 If one is selected, the chart will be of the current currency and the selected currency.
-If two currencies are selected the chart will be of those currencies.
+If more than one currency is selected the chart will be of the last two selected currencies.
 * **Copy** selection value to clipboard.
 Only one value will be copied.

 ## Chart
 The display shows an interactive chart of the last 90 days of historical rates from the [ECB](http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html").
 The chart responds to two finger pinch and expand gestures and will scroll once expanded.
 The toolbar icons from left to right are:
 * **Invert** the chart.
 * **Update** the chart.
-* **Eighteen years** The chart will be updated with nearly eighteen years of historical data currently dating from 1 April 1999. **Caution** - this will take a while, depending on the connection, and will download more than 6Mb of data.
+* **Historical** The chart will be updated with nearly eighteen years of historical data currently dating from 1 April 1999.
+Not all the currencies go back this far. **Caution** - this will take a while, depending on the connection, and will download more than 6Mb of data.

 ## Settings
 ### Update
 * **WiFi** Update while connected on WiFi only
 * **Roaming** Update while roaming

 ### Selection
 * **Selection** Select all current currency value text when touched.

 ### Numbers
 * **Fraction digits** Select the number of digits to display after the decimal point.
 A popup list of options will be displayed.

 ### About
 * **About** Display the version, copyright and licence.